A child’s first dental visit doesn’t have to be scary or traumatic.

 At Country Dental, we follow the Canadian Dental Association’s recommendation that a child first see a dentist within six months of cutting their first tooth or before their first birthday, whichever comes first.

 This first visit to the dentist is important because the dentist will examine the health of your child’s mouth, teeth, and gums.
 Early childhood tooth decay is quite common.
 A visit to the dentist can promote healthy teeth and prevent problems like cavities down the road.
+See our post on What Causes Cavities.

 Book the appointment for your child’s first dental visit at an early age because it helps your child become more comfortable with going to the dentist and thinking of it as a simple routine activity.